akshay23sept/CMakeExample/README.md

-An example program for the Fortran - C binding.
-Also uses CMake to generate a Makefile.
+An example program for the **Fortran - C binding.
+Also uses CMake to generate a Makefile.**
-It is initially designed to be part of Fortran lectures in International Master on Turbulence program by Ilkay Solak.
+It is initially designed to be part of Fortran lectures in International Master on Turbulence program.

-Please contact me if you have any question and/or contribution.
+_Please contact me if you have any question and/or contribution._

-## DIRECTORIES :
+### DIRECTORIES :

 bin : executables
 build : where to compile